Learning more skills through optimistic exploration: Experiments

+The effective number of skills is just an interpretable transformation of the mutual information objective shared by a large number of unsupervised skill learning algorithms (e.g.~\citet{gregor2016vic, achiam2018valor, eysenbach2018diayn, hansen2020visr}).
+As such, the fact that DISDAIN helps better maximize this objective should be worthwhile in its own right, considering the various use cases that motivated this objective in the existing literature.
+That said, we recognize that it is not obvious what utility comes with increasing the number of effective skills.
+To address this, we also measure three surrogates of skill utility: downstream goal achievement, unsupervised reward attainment, and unsupervised state coverage.

-\paragraph{Distributed training} We use a distributed actor-learner setup similar to R2D2 \citep{kapturowski2018recurrent}, except we do not use replay prioritization or burn-in, and Q-value targets are computed with Peng's $Q(\lambda)$~\citep{peng1994qlambda} rather than $n$-step double Q-learning.
+\textbf{Distributed training}\quad We use a distributed actor-learner setup similar to R2D2 \citep{kapturowski2018recurrent}, except we do not use replay prioritization or burn-in, and Q-value targets are computed with Peng's $Q(\lambda)$~\citep{peng1994qlambda} rather than $n$-step double Q-learning.
 In all cases, we found it important to train separate Q-functions for the skill learning rewards and exploration bonuses (DISDAIN, RND, or count-based).
 This follows from \citet{burda2019rnd}, who also found that this setup helped stabilize learning.
 Unlike that work, we need to specify a value target for each Q-function, which we take to be the value of the action that maximizes the \emph{composite} value function, where the two values are added with a tunable weight $\lambda$.
 The discriminator is trained on the same mini-batches sampled from replay to train the Q-functions.
 For Atari experiments, the Q-networks process batches of state, skill, and action tuples to produce scalar Q-values for each, and the ResNet state embedding network used in \citet{espeholt2018impala} is shared by both of the Q-networks and discriminator.
 For the Four Rooms grid world, we use tabular Q-functions and discriminators.
 Further implementation details can be found in appendix~\ref{app:compute-and-hyperparameters}.

 \textbf{Skill discovery}\quad Our skill discovery baseline deviates slightly from prior work in order to make it representative of the skill discovery literature as a whole.
 We utilize a simple discriminator that receives only the final state of a trajectory (so $O\!\left(\tau\right)=s_T$), omitting the state-conditional prior and action entropy bonuses used in specific algorithms~\citep{gregor2016vic, eysenbach2018diayn}.
-One generally helpful change that we had not previously encountered was to clip negative skill rewards to 0 ($r_\text{skill} = \max\!\left(r_\text{skill}, 0\right)$).
-This yields a strictly tighter lower bound on the mutual information (equation~\ref{eqn:variational-behavioral-mutual-info}), since negative rewards imply the discriminator's performance is worse than chance.